Is Amazon Prime Worth It?

-- Note: $99 a year is just $8.25 a month — so when you think about it that way, it really does help break down whether you’ll be saving enough and/or using enough services that Amazon Prime is worth it for you.
+That $119 a year breaks down to just $9.92 a month — so when you think about it that way, it really does help break down whether you’ll be saving enough and/or using enough services that Amazon Prime is worth it for you.
 Note: You save by paying the $119 annual fee — if you choose to pay month-by-month, it’s $12.99 a month.
 With either plan, you can cancel at any time.

-So here’s what you get with Prime, with notes on what our family tends to use the most.
-It’s so much more than just the shipping benefits, and here’s how to find & use all its different benefits.
+So here’s what you get with Prime, with notes on which services our family tends to use the most.
+Amazon Prime is so much more than just the shipping benefits, and here’s how to find & use all its different benefits.

 Beyond the holidays, Prime shipping comes in handy all year long.
 On Saturday, for instance, I noticed our toaster oven liner was pretty much at the end of its useful lifespan and that things weren’t cooking or toasting properly.
 I could have made a trip to Walmart (where I see online they’re around $6.49) or to Target to look for one, but instead got it delivered to my house for that same $6.49, shipped — it showed up on my porch yesterday.
 This saved me gas, time, hassle, and possible impulse buys at the store.